krb5/krb5/doc/admin/conf_files/krb5_conf.rst

-    one case: If an attempt to get credentials fails because of an invalid password, the client software will attempt to contact the master KDC, in case the user's password has just been changed, and the updated database has not been propagated to the slave servers yet.
+    one case: If an attempt to get credentials fails because of an invalid password, the client software will attempt to contact the master KDC, in case the user's password has just been changed, and the updated database has not been propagated to the replica servers yet.

 **v4_instance_convert**
     This subsection allows the administrator to configure exceptions